gecko0307/dagon/README.md

 * Cascaded shadow maps for directional light
 * Dynamic skydome with sun and day/night cycle
 * Particle system with force fields
-* Post-processing (FXAA, lens distortion, motion blur, glow)
+* Post-processing (FXAA, lens distortion, motion blur, glow, LUT color grading)
 * UTF-8 text rendering using TTF fonts via Freetype
 * Ownership memory model - every object belongs to some object (owner), and deleting the owner will delete all of its owned objects.
 This allows semi-automatic memory management - you have to manually delete only root owners
 * Entity-component model that allows game objects behave differently and combine many behaviours